First Year Experience & Family Programs

-The Council provides grant opportunities for students, student groups, faculty, and staff through an annual monetary gift of $500.
+The Council provides grant opportunities for students, student groups, faculty, and staff through an annual monetary gift.
 These financial gifts are payable to the Longwood Parents Council fund and are controlled by the Council.
-Since its inception in 2009, the Longwood Parents Council has contributed over $45,000 to the community through the grants process.
+Since its inception in 2009, the Longwood Parents Council has contributed over $57,000 to the community through the grants process.

 In addition to the grants process, the Council meets three times per year in January, April, and September.
-They organize summer send offs for new students and families, assist with checking in families for Family Weekend, and participate in the annual Parents Meeting which occurs that same weekend.
+They organize summer send offs for new students and families, assist with checking in families for Family Weekend, enjoy an annual winter reception with Longwood administrators, and participate in summer Orientation and Registration.

-If you are interested in becoming a member of the Parents Council or for additional information, please contact the Office of First Year Experience & Family Programs at email@example.com.
+If you are interested in becoming a member of the Parents Council or for additional information, please contact Rachel M. Dodd at email@example.com.

 Longwood University is a proud member of AHEPPP, the Association of Higher Education Parent and Family Program Professionals.

 The Longwood University Parents Council makes an annual gift which creates funding for the grants that are awarded each year in November.
 The council has made opportunities available for Longwood students, student groups, university departments, faculty and staff to be given funds for projects and services that will benefit the Longwood University and/or the community.

 Apply for a Longwood Parents Council grant beginning September 2015!
 Grants up to $2000 will be awarded to proposals that benefit and enhance student life and learning at Longwood University.

 Forms will be available in Fall 2015 for those interested in submitting a grant proposal.
 Please contact the Office of First Year Experience & Family Programs at 434-395-2414 or LUparentscouncil@longwood.edu for more information!